OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Introduction

-In addressing these challenges, the concept of dense semantic invariance holds the potential to improve SSL for medical image analysis.
+Addressing these challenges, we propose rethinking the concept of alignment through invariance by introducing the concept of dense semantic invariance, potentially improving SSL pre-training in the context of CXRs.
 It empowers the model to capture precise anatomical and pathological attributes regardless of differences in viewpoints, orientations, and imaging conditions.
-In this context, we propose a novel solution named OPTiML that integrates concepts from SSL and optimal transport (OT)~\cite{luise2018differential} to foster dense semantic invariance in medical image representation learning.
-The application of OT provides a robust mechanism to measure the dissimilarity between representations and find an optimal mapping between them.
-Additionally, we incorporate the cross-viewpoint semantics infusion module (CV-SIM) to enhance the model's capability to capture fine details from diverse viewpoints, thereby improving the alignment of semantically relevant features.
+To this end, we propose OTCXR, a novel objective that replaces existing invariance-based alignment strategies in SSL with dense semantic invariance, modeled using Optimal Transport Theory (OT)~\cite{luise2018differential}.
+Further, the OTCXR integrates the Cross-Viewpoint Semantics Infusion Module (CV-SIM) to enhance the model's ability to capture global contextual dependencies across diverse viewpoints.
+The OT solver utilizes the resulting CV-SIM representations as marginal constraints in the transport plan, minimizing the total cost of transporting features between images.
+This approach effectively improves the alignment of semantically relevant features.
 Furthermore, to ensure that the acquired representations are informative and less redundant, we apply variance and covariance regularizations~\cite{vicreg} during the representation learning process.
-Incorporating variance regularization ensures stability in the learned representations, preventing the model from overemphasizing noise and irrelevant features.
-Concurrently, covariance regularization helps preserve relationships and dependencies between different image features.
-This is particularly beneficial for capturing the intricate spatial and contextual relationships among anatomical structures or pathological patterns.
-The integration of variance and covariance regularizations within the OT framework enhances the ability of the model to generate stable and semantically aligned representations.
+The integration of variance and covariance regularization within the OT framework enhances the ability of the model to generate stable and semantically aligned representations.
+Our contributions are summarized as follows:

-The overall contributions of this paper are summarized as follows: \begin{itemize} \item We introduce an integration of OT into the SSL framework to achieve dense semantic invariance in medical image representations. \item We incorporate a novel CV-SIM module, which enhances the model's ability to capture fine details from diverse viewpoints, thereby contributing to more comprehensive and accurate representations.
+\begin{itemize} \item We introduce OTCXR, a novel SSL framework that formulates dense semantic invariance as an OT problem, enabling fine-grained feature alignment effective for chest X-ray analysis during pre-training.

+\item We propose a Cross-Viewpoint Semantics Infusion Module (CV-SIM) that complements the OT approach by capturing global semantic relationships, enhancing the framework's ability to learn clinically relevant features across different views and transformations.